V4Fire/Client/src/components/friends/storage/README.md

    < b-example :globalName = 'myComponent'
    ```

-## How to specify an engine to store?
+## How to specify an engine for storage?

-Override the `storage` system field by specifying the used engine.
+Override the `storage` system field by specifying the desired engine to be used.

 ```typescript
 import * as IDBEngine from 'core/kv-storage/engines/browser-indexeddb';